About the Nashville Rose Society

 The Nashville Rose Society serves all of Middle Tennessee by sharing knowledge and information about our national flower, the rose.
 Through a monthly newsletter and meetings that feature regional and nationally recognized speakers, we bring you advice and instruction geared to growing roses in the specific soil and climatic conditions of this area.

-Monthly meetings, unless otherwise noted, are held at Cheekwood Botanic Hall on the first Sunday of the month.
+Monthly meetings, unless otherwise noted, are held in either the Frist Learning Center or the Massey Auditorium on the first Sunday of the month.
 The meetings are free to guests, as is admission to Cheekwood for meetings.
 Simply tell the gate attendant that you are there for the Nashville Rose Society meeting.
-Click here for a map to Cheekwood Botanical Gardens.

 Treasurer: Gary Spencer

 Rose Show Coordinators: Mary Hext, Gene Meyer and John Wendler

 Rose Leaf Newsletter Editor: Pam Brown and Marty Reich